vippsas/vipps-login-api/vipps-login-api-faq.md

 > or refresh token is invalid, expired, revoked, does not match the redirection URI used
 > in the authorization request, or was issued to another client.

+## Why do I get `invalid_request`?

+The most common reason is that the `redirect_uri` sent in the API request is not identical to one of the URIs registered by the merchant on [portal.vipps.no](https://portal.vipps.no).

+Please check that you are including the necessary required parameters in the API request.

 ## Which scopes can I use?
 Why do I get `invalid_scope`?

 If you get `Invalid_scope` this means that you have included one or more scopes